naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 The  [program](https://play.golang.org/p/a1WOcdv827)  outputs  **length of slice 2 capacity 6**.

-A slice can be re-sliced upto its capacity.
+A slice can be re-sliced up to its capacity.
 Anything beyond that will cause the program to throw a run time error.

 ```go
 package main